Bulk Analysis

 Create a new Bulk Analysis the same way you would create a new Document Collection or Copilot.
 The description isn’t being used anywhere but it’s certainly helpful to be as descriptive as possible for collaborative efforts.

-Select the Copilot you created from the dropdown and select the Document Collection or Spreadsheet that you want to analyze.
+Select the Document Collection or Spreadsheet that you want to analyze.

 Validating Setup